Welcome

 -

-temperatures °c: sliders to set the target temperature for each period (day, dusk, night, dawn) as well as a specific temperature for not at home mode.
+temperatures °c: sliders to define the target temperature for each period (day, dusk, night, dawn) as well as a specific temperature for the not-at-home mode.

 -

-use presence (enhanced): switches so that the heating is only activated (for day, dusk, night, dawn periods) if a presence is detected.
+use presence (enhanced): switches so that the heating only activates (for the periods day, dusk, night, dawn) if a presence is detected.

 -

-delays in minutes: waiting time after departure (no longer present) before turning off the heating.
+Delays in minutes: waiting time after departure (no one present) before turning off the heating.

 -